DANIELLE CHUTINTHRANOND, CERAMIC ARTIST

 Where does your love for pottery come from?

 I always knew that I wanted to be an artist, but as the daughter of an immigrant family that was not an acceptable career path for me.
 Doctors and lawyers were acceptable professions in my family.
-At age five, when I said I wanted to be an artist.
-That did not go over well.
+At age five, when I said I wanted to be an artist, that did not go over well.
 So, I graduated college with a degree in physics and I got a job in software programming.
 I later transitioned into user experience design and research, but that wasn’t what I was meant to do.
 After eight years, I reached a breaking point and decided that was not the path for me.

 When did Monsoon pottery officially start?

-That was four years ago, when I took a year off from my tech job.
+That was six years ago, when I took a year off from my tech job.
 During that time, a friend of mine was taking an illustration class at Lillstreet and asked me if I wanted to join her.
 I remember seeing the clay studio on my way to the illustration class and thinking “This is going to be the next class I take.”
 A few weeks later I took a pottery class, and I loved it!
 There's something about 2D art that just doesn’t do it for me.
 I don't know, it just doesn't turn me on like 3D does ;-)

 Once I got in the clay studio, I was like “Oh yeah, this feels right.”
 I have an auto-didactic personality, and I wanted to teach myself everything.
 I was constantly on YouTube watching throwing videos and then asking my teacher how to do what they where doing.